brazabryan/Python_Project/README.md

 # Python_Project
-Simple to practice and share my Python projects
+Simply to practice and share my Python projects